jojelen/lutningsgrad/README.md

-# nanograd
+# Lutningsgrad

 Tiny framework to perform autodifferentiation of computation graphs written in C++.

-## Example

 ## Mnist